RuchiSankhla/feature-engineering-project/README.md

-# 🧩 Feature Engineering Project — Employee Attrition Prediction
+#Feature Engineering Project — Employee Attrition Prediction

-## 📘 Project Overview
+##Project Overview
 This project focuses on performing **Feature Engineering** on the **Employee Attrition Prediction Dataset** obtained from Kaggle.
 The goal of this project is to clean, preprocess, and transform raw HR data into a structured format suitable for predictive modeling.
 All the tasks were carried out using **Python** in **Jupyter Notebook**.

 ---

-## 🎯 Objectives
+##Objectives
 - To handle missing, duplicate, and noisy data.
 - To detect and treat outliers.
 - To encode categorical variables for machine learning compatibility.